Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

 The default compensation curves provided under the share/eq folder on pe.audio.sys are calibrated for 83 dBC subjective listenong level, so they are adequate for your 76 dBC calibrated system.
 This is because of the applied subjetive room volume compensation will produce to you to perceive standard reference SPL as you were inside a large venue, as explained above.

+When your level control is properly calibrated, you'll find that you can safely keep loudness compensation activated in pe.audio.sys.
+Then, when you listen some ""loudness war"" recording, you dont need to readjust your level control, instead you can adjust the LU offset control to compensate for that strong recording.